Fair Graph Machine Learning under Adversarial Missingness Processes: Conclusion

 \section{Conclusion}

-We present BFtS, a 3-player adversarial learning framework for the imputation of adversarially missing sensitive attributes that produce challenging values for graph-based fairness.
-Our theoretical analysis showed that our approach is more robust to convergence challenges during adversarial training than existing alternatives.
-We evaluate BFtS using synthetic and real datasets.
-Our experimental results provide strong evidence that our approach achieves a better fairness $\times$ accuracy trade-off than the baselines.
+We investigate the challenge of incorporating fairness considerations into graph machine learning models when sensitive attributes are missing due to adversarial processes.
+Our solution is BFtS, a 3-player adversarial learning framework for the imputation of adversarially missing sensitive attributes that produce challenging values for graph-based fairness.
+Theoretical and empirical results demonstrate that BFtS achieves a better fairness $\times$ accuracy trade-off than existing alternatives.

-\textbf{Limitations and societal impact:} We note the following as limitations of our work: (1) our experiments do not consider large-scale graph datasets for fairness as they are currently unavailable, and (2) our theoretical analysis shows that BFtS achieves demographic parity at equilibrium but not other fairness notions.
-In terms of social impact, our approach enables fair graph ML with missing data.
-However, one can leverage our method to predict private information.